vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 LIMIT 15;
 {% endhighlight %}

-In AQL, the different filters, sorts, limits, etc are applied top to bottom.
-This means that the following two do not necessarily give the same results:
+In AQL, the different filters, sorts, limits, etc are applied top to bottom, so order is important!
+This means that the following two do not necessarily give the same results.

+Here are 2 versions (one correct, one wrong) of a query to get (max) 5 airports in California with a VIP lounge.
+### Version 1
 {% highlight sql %}
 FOR a IN airports
   FILTER a.vip == true